Jeff-Adler/WR-library-app-backend/README.md

 - Proper validation upon model creation
 - Destruction of dependent model upon model deletion
 - Database integrity when converting Book References to Duplicates (labeled as Book and Alts, respectively), and vice versa

+## Note:

+- Currently, if book has duplicate(s), and is converted to duplicate itself, all of its duplicates will be destroyed.
+Intended behavior: disallow conversion to duplicate if book has duplicates.
+Thus, final test in book_spec.rb, which tests this behavior, is pending.